-As such, CBD oil made from hemp contains THC levels below 1%.
-CBD oil made from CBD-rich cannabis flower that is no classified as hemp, on the other hand, can contain higher levels of THC.
+As such, CBD oil made from hemp will contain THC levels below 1% hemp oil.
+CBD oil made from CBD-rich cannabis flower that is not classified as hemp, on the other hand, can contain higher levels of THC.

 This technique has grown decidedly less popular with time as BHO is flammable and prone to igniting when exposed to a spark during the manufacturing process.

 RSO (Rick Simpson Oil)

 Rick Simpson Oil is another resinous oil left behind when cannabis is extracted with alcohol.
 Made using solvents that do not selectively extract just cannabinoids, RSO is often considered a full plant extract since all the components of the plant, including chlorophyll, fats and waxes are not normally extracted with other methods.